The Education at Hillcrest are specifically designed for teens. We offer individualized treatment to meet your needs.

 Our clients range from very advanced college level students, to individuals who may have been struggling through the school system, or even those who may have dropped out early from formal education and are now learning and mastering a trade.
 Each one is catered to on his/her personal level.
-For example, Dr. Harold will arrange for a college level student who requires some additional AP courses to complete all of those requirements so that he/she does not fall behind his/her peer group and his/her college application remains unaffected.
-On the other hand, a client who has struggled through the school system or perhaps even dropped out will be coached back into a healthy structure of schooling so that he/she can re-integrate in healthy manner post rehabilitation.
+For example, Mr. Paladini will arrange for a college level student who requires some additional AP courses to complete all of those requirements so that he/she does not fall behind his/her peer group and his/her college application remains unaffected.
+On the other hand, a client who has struggled through the school system or perhaps even dropped out will be coached back into a healthy structure of schooling so that he/she can re-integrate in a healthy manner post rehabilitation.
 Also, a client who has begun to master a trade in carpentry or the like will be supported on this journey as well.

 We are proud of our integrated school education component at Hillcrest.
-Our clients and families are grateful that this type of program does not negatively impact the progression of education and the ultimate career path.
+Our clients and their families are grateful that this type of program does not negatively impact the progression of education and the ultimate career path.
 Rehabilitation and healing is important but we don’t want our clients to feel that it will come at a cost, and/or hinder them from seeking us out.
-Thankfully, we have achieved a balance that is conducive to both healing and therapeutic programming, as well as maintaining the regular schooling and educative component for each client.
+Thankfully, we have achieved a balance that is conducive to both healing and therapeutic programming, as well as maintaining the regular schooling and educational component for each client.

 The goal of this class is to enable the clients to learn about good nutrition and how it can help prevent disease and promote good health.
 Clients learn about the nutrients acquired from food that the body requires.
 They also learn new and healthy eating habits, enabling them to see how their old habits affected both their physical and emotional health.